DecisionsDev/odm-rpa-invoicing-sample/README.md

 # ODM RPA Invoicing sample

-This sample shows how to integrate IBM Operational Decision Manager with IBM RPA.
+This sample shows how to integrate IBM Robotic Process Automation with Automation Anywhere and IBM Operational Decision Manager through a Decision Bot.

 ## Table of Contents